jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the rules in sections EX 21 and EX 24 to EX 27.

 ### EX 18 Formula for calculating attributed CFC income or loss
-If a person has attributed CFC income under section CQ 2 (When attributed CFC income arises) or an attributed CFC loss under section DN 2 (When attributed CFC loss arises), the amount of a person’s attributed CFC income or loss from a CFC for an accounting period is calculated using the formula— person’s income interest for accounting period × net attributable CFC income or loss of CFC for accounting period.
+If a person has attributed CFC income under section CQ 2 (When attributed CFC income arises) or an attributed CFC loss under section DN 2 (When attributed CFC loss arises), the amount of a person’s attributed CFC income or loss from a CFC for an accounting period is calculated using the formula—person’s income interest for accounting period × net attributable CFC income or loss of CFC for accounting period.

 ### EX 19 Taxable distribution from non-complying trust
 Application of this section